wjrh/Teal/README.md

 - [ ] connect the record action to the logging and make it clear that it is being recorded.
 - [ ]

+### lyric checker service
+- The dj needs to check the lyrics for profainty of a song before she plays a song

 ###servers
 -icecast
 -airtime/airtimedb